 Air plants grow without soil.
 This means they can be grown just about anywhere indoors that receives bright, indirect light.
 Place them in trays or specialized hangers, grow them in terrariums, or set them in sea shells or glass globes, vases, or dishes.
 How they are displayed in the home is often only limited by someone’s creativity!

 How do you water them?

 The watering method and frequency for air plants looks much different than the typical houseplant.
-Plants perform best with consistent and abundant moisture which they received from the humid air and rains in their native habitat.
+Plants perform best with consistent and abundant moisture which they receive from the humid air and rains in their native habitat.
 With no soil and much drier conditions in the average home, providing that consistent moisture can be challenging (unless you have a greenhouse).
 Spraying or misting on a regular basis does not provide enough moisture on a consistent basis to keep these plants healthy.
-Water air plants by submerging them in room temperature water for about 20 minutes.
-Then place them upside down for about 30 minutes or shake them out well to prevent water from pooling in the leaves, which will lead to rot.
+Water air plants by submerging them in room temperature water for about 30 to 60 minutes.
+Then gently shake them out well to prevent water from pooling in the leaves, which will lead to rot.
+Place them upside down for about 30 minutes and as long as 3 hours to allow plants to thoroughly dry.
+Then they can be returned to their growing location.
 Allow water to sit overnight to reach room temperature and to allow chlorine to dissipate, which can cause brown leaf tips if not done.
 Once excess water has drained, return them to their location.
 Frequency of watering can vary by season and conditions, but in warm, bright conditions, water once a week and in the cooler, darker conditions watering can be reduced to every two weeks.

 What about fertilizer?

 Simply add a balanced, all-purpose fertilizer at half or quarter strength to the water every third or fourth time they are watered.